 We are dedicated to improving the lives of families...

-The National Hook-Up of Black Women, Inc. Joliet Chapter is a non-profit 501(c)3 charitable community service organization dedicated to improving the lives of families through support of the arts, culture, health, education, and human services programs.
+The National Hook-Up of Black Women, Inc. Joliet Chapter is a non-profit 501(c)3 charitable community service organization dedicated to improving the lives of women and their families through support of the arts, culture, education, health wellness, and human service program.

 We provide FREE health and wellness screenings and seminars for the community with the collaboration of local hospitals and physicians